MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Once the Map phase is completed, you're ready to match your entities.
-Select the **Match** tile in the **Configuration** page to get to the **Match** page:
+Once the *Map phase* is completed, you're ready to match your entities.
+Select the **Match** tile in the **Configure Data** page to get to the **Match** page:

+// Replace 1
 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-tile.png "Match tile")

 - Note that the Match phase requires at least two Mapped entities.
 If you have not mapped at least two entities, you can expect to receive a message which requires you to go back to the Map screen and Map at least two entities.

-- If you did map at least two entities, you can expect to reach the following screen where you should click the **Set Order** buton once you are ready to start the Match phase:
+- If you did map at least two entities, you can expect to reach the following screen where you should click the **Set Order** button once you are ready to start the Match phase:

-// missing!
+// missing 1

 ## The Match phase
-As part of the data configuration process, the match phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset that will be utilized later to unlock unique insights about your customers.
+The match phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset that will be utilized later to unlock unique insights about your customers.

-If it's your first time through the match process, you should complete all the mandatory steps in this section:
+If it's the first time you are going through the match process, you should complete all the mandatory steps in this section:
 1. Specifying the order by which your mapped entities will be matched
 2. Defining rules for the first match pair
 3. Running your specified matches

+In addition, you may want to complete the following steps as well:
-4. (Optional) Reviewing and validating your mtaches
+4. (Optional) Reviewing and validating your matches
 5. (Optional) Making changes to your Match Order and Rules' Definitions

 Below, we will explore these steps in a sequential order.

 ## Step One: Specifying the Match Order
 Each **Match** involves two entities that are unified into a single entity while maintaining unique customer's records.
-In the example below, the user has selected three entities: *ContactCSV: TestData as* the **primary entity**, *WebAccountCSV: TestData* as **entity 2**, and *CallRecordSmall: TestData* as **entity 3**.
+In the example below, the user has selected three entities: *ContactCSV: TestData* as the **primary entity**, *WebAccountCSV: TestData* as **entity 2**, and *CallRecordSmall: TestData* as **entity 3**.
 The diagram above these selections helps explain how the match order will be executed:
 - **1st Match: First, the Primary entity will be matched with entity 2**
-- **2nd Match: Then, the datasetresulted from the first match will be matched with entity 3**
+- **2nd Match: Then, the dataset resulted from the first match will be matched with entity 3**
 - And so forth (in our example we made selections only for two matches but the system supports more than two)

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-order-edit-page.png "Edit data match order")

 > [!IMPORTANT]
 > The entity that you will choose as your **primary entity** will serve as the basis for your unified master data set.
 In other words, any future entities that will be selected during the match phase will be added to this entity.
-At the same time it doesn't mean that the unified entity will include **all** the data of this entity.
+At the same time it doesn't mean that the unified entity will include **all** of the data included in this entity.

 >There are two considerations that can help you select your primary entity:
-> 1. What entity do you consider having the most complete and reliable data on your customers?
+> 1. What entity do you consider having the most complete and reliable data about your customers?
 > 2. Does the entity that you identified under consideration (1) has attributes that are also shared by other entities (Name, Phone, Email, etc)?
 If not, you might consider to choose your second most reliable entity.

 > [!NOTE]
 > Considerations for your first selection can help you choose your **entity 2** as well.
 Among your ingested (and mapped) entities, what entity do you consider to have the second most reliable and complete data?
-Moreover, does it includes at least one field that is shared by the primary entity and possibly additional fields that are shared by other ingested entities?
+Moreover, does it include at least one field that is shared by the primary entity as well as possibly additional fields that are shared by other ingested entities?

-You can always delete match pairs by selecting the button that is shown below.
-Lastly, click **Save** to save your Match order.
+You can always remove entities from your Match Order by selecting the button that is shown in blue below.
+Lastly, click **Save** to save your Match order as shown in red:

-// missing 2!
+// missing 2

 ## Step Two: Defining rules for your first match pair
 Once completing step one, you can expect to reach the Match screen that is shown below and which includes your defined matches (in the example below the user specified two matches).
 Note that the tiles at the top of the screen will be empty until we will run our match order in step 3.
 These will be used for validation as explained in step 4.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-need-rules.png "Need rules")

-Moreover, the warning sign (shown in red above) implies that we didn't define **at least one match rule** for our match pair which is mandatory with regard to all defined match pairs.
+Moreover, the warning sign (shown in red above) implies that we didn't define **at least one match rule** for our match pair which is mandatory for each of our match pairs.
 Match rules dictate the logic by which a specific pair of entities will be matched.
-In order to define your first rule, open the **Rule Definition Panel** that can be accessed by clicking the corresponding match row in the matches table and then clicking the **create new rule** button:
+In order to define your first rule, open the **Rule Definition Panel** by clicking the corresponding match row in the matches table, and then clicking the **create new rule** button:

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule.png "Create new rule")